lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 1. **Enable GPU:** Decide whether a program could benefit from GPU usage or not.
 1. **Workdir:** The directory where OmniOpt is saving its necessary files and all results.
 Derived from the optimization run name, their is created a single directory for every such configuration.
-   Make sure that this working directory is writeable from the compute nodes.
+   Make sure that this working directory is writable from the compute nodes.
 It is recommended to use a [workspace](../data_lifecycle/workspaces.md).
 1. **Objective program:** Provide all information for program execution.
 Typically, this will contain the command for executing a wrapper script.